• Skip to main content

 • Login

-Home / Personal Development Articles / What’s the most valuable skill a person learn in life?
+Home / Personal Development Articles / What’s the most valuable skill a person can learn in life?

 By Dean Bokhari / Read or Listen 🎧

-What’s the most valuable skill a person learn in life?
+What’s the most valuable skill a person can learn in life?

 About seven months ago, my wife and I found out we were going to be bringing a life into this world.

-It made me scared, excited, nervous, and happy — all at the same time.
+The news got me scared, excited, nervous, and happy—all at the same time.

 As we started closing in on the due date, I began thinking about this question: